drewbersuper/FanSimulator3000/README.md

 Details:
 ---

-  Pufferfish Plugin need, see food4rhino
+  Pufferfish Plugin needed for version 1.00 (obsolete), see food4rhino

+  No plugins needed for version 1.01!

   Units = (mm)